szwanne/Alx_DjangoLearnLab/django_blog/README.md

 - Adding comments: Authenticated users can add comments directly on a post's detail page.
 - Editing/deleting: Only the comment's author can edit or delete; controls are shown inline when user is the author.
 - All forms use CSRF tokens and server-side validation via `CommentForm`.

+## Tagging & Search Features

+### Tagging

+- Posts can have multiple tags.
+- Tags are displayed on post detail pages.
+- Clicking a tag shows all posts with that tag: `/tags/<tag_name>/`.

+### Search

+- Use the search bar to find posts by title, content, or tags.
+- Search results appear at `/search/?q=<keyword>`.
+- Search returns distinct posts that match any criteria.

+### Forms

+- Post creation/editing includes a tags field (comma-separated).